What to Know About the 12 Steps

 How Do 12-Step Programs Work?

-There are 12-Step programs that are focused on specific demographics, such as particular genders or age groups.
-In some instances, it can be helpful to target these groups as it may be easier to relate to other members.
+Many 12-Step programs are focused on specific demographics, such as men, women, or certain age groups.
+This can helpful for some people, as they may find it easier to relate to other members.